KDE/digikam-doc/getting_started/installation.rst

     The macOS Warning When You Try To Run digiKam PKG After Downloading

-You needs to give the rights to run from the **macOS Config Pannel/Security and Confidentiality**.
+You needs to give the rights to run from the **macOS Config Panel/Security and Confidentiality** to confirm to Gatekeeper that all is safe here.

 .. figure:: images/macos_pkg_security.webp
+    :width: 300px
     :alt:
     :align: center